 Public Financial Management

 Every country around the world has embraced public financial management reforms over the last two decades, but many simply have not met expectations.
 This Executive Education program offers a rigorous, evidence-based approach to public financial management.
 The program is intended to bring together officials in charge of implementing reforms in their countries with leading experts from multilateral organizations to examine the challenges associated with successful systemic reform.

-Using Evidence to Improve Social Program Effectiveness
+Leading Successful Programs: Using Evidence to Assess Effectiveness

 Faculty: Dan Levy